CaRMS resume editing checklist

 • Remove inflated or inaccurate descriptions (e.g. “multilingual” if only 2 languages are known).

-• Consider whether claims about your communication skills will be reflected in an interview.
+• Consider whether claims about your communication skills will be reflected in your interview.

 • Do not copy large sections of job ads.

 • Remove any referees’ information.
-Submit separately, and only when and in the format requested.
+Submit this separately and only when requested.

 grammar